-[Regulation 18 §18.314(A), Regulation 19 §19.416(A), A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311, and 40 CFR Part 52, Subpart E]
+[Reg.18.314(A) and/or Reg.19.416(A), Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311, and 40 C.F.R. § 52 Subpart E]

 - 20. The permittee may request in writing and at least 30 days in advance, temporary emissions and/or testing that would otherwise exceed an emission rate, throughput requirement, or other limit in this permit.
 No such activities are authorized until the permittee receives written Department approval.
-Any such emissions shall be included in the facilities total emissions and reported as such.
+Any such emissions shall be included in the facility's total emissions and reported as such.
 The Department may grant such a request, at its discretion under the following conditions: - a.
 Such a request does not violate a federal requirement; - b.
 Such a request is temporary in nature; - c.
 Such a request will not result in a condition of air pollution; - d.
 The request contains such information necessary for the Department to evaluate the request, including but not limited to, quantification of such emissions and the date/time such emission will occur; - e.
 Such a request will result in increased emissions less than five tons of any individual criteria pollutant, one ton of any single HAP and 2.5 tons of total HAPs; and - f.
 The permittee maintains records of the dates and results of such temporary emissions/testing.

-[Regulation 18 §18.314(B), Regulation 19 §19.416(B), A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311, and 40 CFR Part 52, Subpart E]
+[Reg.18.314(B) and/or Reg.19.416(B), Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311, and 40 C.F.R. § 52 Subpart E]